minad/paripari/README.md

 Performance of PariPari depends crucially on the specialisation of `CharParser k a` to `Acceptor ByteString a` and `Reporter ByteString a`.
 In larger parsers it seems that the GHC specialiser does not kick in.
 As a workaround we use `paripari-specialise-all` as a preprocessor, which processes our custom `SPECIALISE_ALL` pragmas.
+Using the preprocessor is not necessary, however without it I observed 2x-4x slowdowns in parsing speed.

 ``` haskell
 {-# OPTIONS_GHC -F -pgmF paripari-specialise-all #-}